 Before the end of each Term you will be asked to confirm online the date you will vacate your room and the date on which you intend to return via the termly Going-Down circular.
-A fine of £20 applies for failure to provide this information by the advertised date.
+A charge of £20 applies for failure to provide this information by the advertised date.
 There are strict procedures to be followed in the event of your wanting subsequently to change the date on which you wish to go down or come up.
-These changes cause considerable disruption and expense to the College, given they have direct implications for staffing levels, as rooms vacated early are cleaned first as the small in-house team aims to cover the whole College.
+These changes cause considerable disruption and expense to the College, given they have direct implications for staffing levels, since rooms vacated early are cleaned first as the small in-house team aims to cover the whole College.
 Changes should therefore only be contemplated when absolutely necessary.
-If you are granted permission to return earlier than originally stated and have not given two weeks' notice, an administrative charge will be levied.
+If you are granted permission to return earlier than originally stated and have not given two weeks' notice, an administrative charge will be levied and you are more likely to have to return to a different room.
 Full details are given in the Going-Down circular that is issued each Term.